rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 **Rule 1**

 - Purpose: To pass through traffic sent by the Envoy proxy to the local application container, so that it bypasses the Envoy proxy and goes directly to the application container.
-- Corresponds to steps 6 through 7 in the diagram.
+- Corresponds to steps 6 through 7 in the illustration.
 - Details: This rule causes all requests from 127.0.0.6 (this IP address will be explained below) to jump out of the chain, return to the point of invocation of iptables (i.e. OUTPUT) and continue with the rest of the routing rules, i.e. the `POSTROUTING` rule, which sends traffic to an arbitrary destination, such as the application container within the local Pod.
 Without this rule, traffic from the Envoy proxy within the Pod to the Pod container will execute the next rule, rule 2, and the traffic will enter the Inbound Handler again, creating a dead loop.
 Putting this rule in the first place can avoid the problem of traffic dead-ending in the Inbound Handler.

 **Rule 2, 5**

 - Purpose: Handle inbound traffic (traffic inside the Pod) from the Envoy proxy, but not requests to the localhost, and forward it to the Envoy proxy's Inbound Handler via a subsequent rule.
-- Corresponds to steps 6 through 7 in the diagram.
+This rule applies to scenarios where the Pod invokes its own IP address, i.e., traffic between services within the Pod.
 - Details: If the destination of the traffic is not localhost and the packet is sent by 1337 UID (i.e. istio-proxy user, Envoy proxy), the traffic will be forwarded to Envoy's Inbound Handler through `ISTIO_IN_REDIRECT` eventually.

 **Rule 3, 6**

-- Purpose: To pass through the inbound traffic of the application container within the Pod.
-Applies to traffic to the local Pod that is emitted in the application container.
+- Purpose: To pass through the internal traffic of the application container within the Pod.
+This rule applies to traffic within the container.
+For example, access to Pod IP or localhost within a Pod.
+- Corresponds to steps 6 through 7 in the illustration.
 - Details: If the traffic is not sent by an Envoy user, then jump out of the chain and return to `OUTPUT` to call `POSTROUTING` and go straight to the destination.

 **Rule 4, 7**